-Data-driven RL has been explored in the ICU not only for sedation and analgesia, but also for heparin, vasopressor, fluid, insulin, or oxygen therapies \cite{RL_heparin, RL_sepsis_D3QN, RL_glycemic_control, RL_insulin, RL_oxygen}.
+Data-driven RL has been explored in the ICU not only for sedation and analgesia, but also for vasopressor, fluid, insulin, heparin, or ventilator therapy \cite{RL_sepsis, RL_insulin, RL_heparin, RL_ventilator}.
 These approaches rely on electronic health records (EHRs), which are converted into multivariate time series.
 Usually, RL agents are trained off-policy to prescribe medications that maximize the reward function, while held-out trajectories are used for offline evaluation.

 Prasad et al. \cite{RL_sedative_ventilator_8_actions_FQI} investigated the optimization of sedation and mechanical ventilation using records of 2,464 successfully discharged patients from MIMIC-III.
 Fitted Q-iteration (FQI) agents were trained to choose among four sedative doses, using a reward function that valued both vital sign stability and ventilation performance.
 Similarly, Yu et al. \cite{RL_propofol_ventilator_8_actions_IRL_FQI_GBM, RL_propofol_ventilation_8_actions_SuAC} worked with a subset of 707 cases and used that reward structure to train agents that imitated the clinician policy.